zeek/package-manager/doc/developers.rst

-After making a commit to the *master* branch, you can use the :program:`update-changes` script in the `zeek-aux`_ repository to automatically adapt version numbers and regenerate the :program:`bro-pkg` man page.
+After making a commit to the *master* branch, you can use the :program:`update-changes` script in the `zeek-aux`_ repository to automatically adapt version numbers and regenerate the :program:`zkg` man page.
 Make sure to install the `documentation dependencies`_ before using it.

 Releases are hosted at PyPi_.
 To build and upload a release: